Choose the Right Sunroom Windows

 3. Include HVAC Vents

 HVAC Vents are a simple and affordable way to allow the warm air to escape and keep your sunroom cool during the summer months.
-Install air vents on the ceiling or high up on the walls to follow the flow of convection and ensure you get a cooler space on hot days.
+Install air vents on the ceiling or high up on the walls to follow the flow of convection and have air blow upward, ensuring you get a cooler space on hot days.

 4. Install a Ceiling Fan and Blinds